I. Introduction

 At the heart of every match lies the pitch, a 22 yd × 10 ft (20.12 m × 3.05 m) rectangle where bowlers battle batters.

-Ideally runs north–south to minimize sun glare at either end.
-The Wikipedia pitch page offers a clear diagram and deeper context.³
+Ideally runs north–south to minimize sun glare at either end. - Surface composition

-Artificial mats occasionally feature in non-Test venues or indoor nets.
+• Artificial mats occasionally feature in non-Test venues or indoor nets. - Evolving wear

 Over days of a Test match, the pitch develops cracks, footmarks, and variable bounce.
 Teams exploit these changes at the toss, with captains choosing to bowl first on a fresh, grassy track or bat first on a flat deck.